aseemk/aseemk.com/talks/advanced-neo4j-text.md

 ### <!-- .element: class="fragment" --> 🎩 [Ryan Weingast](https://paper.fiftythree.com/ryan) 👏

 // Notes:
-Let's talk about writing, and subtleties that come up relating to atomicity.
+Let's switch gears to writes, and the associated subtleties that come up relating to atomicity.
 <p/>
 Many props to my colleague Ryan, who discovered and taught me most of this.